CognosysTech/Azuredeploykafka/README.md

-# Install kafka cluster on Ubuntu Virtual Machines using Custom Script Linux Extension
+# Install Kafka cluster on Ubuntu Virtual Machines using Custom Script Linux Extension

 <a href="https://azuredeploy.net/" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-This template deploys an kafka cluster on Ubuntu Virtual Machines.
+This template deploys an Kafka cluster on Ubuntu Virtual Machines.
 The template provisions 3 dedicated master nodes in one availability set, and a configurable number of data nodes in another availability set.
 A load balancer is configured with a rule to route traffic on port 9200 to the client/data nodes, and also includes SSH nat rules for management.  kafka data nodes are configured to store indexes using multiple data disks attached to each virtual machine.

 This template also deploys a Storage Account, Virtual Network, Availability Sets, Public IP addresses, Load Balancer, and a Network Interface.